okamumu/JMTRandom/docs/index.md

 https://okamumu.github.io/JMTRandom/repository/

-For example, in Gradle, we put the following codes in `gradle.build` to use this library.
+For example, in Gradle, we put the following codes in `build.gradle` to use this library.

 ```groovy
 // Set URL to two properties; url and artifactUrls